Hearty Ham and Bean Soup is a perfect recipe to use up leftover ham. It is an easy, all-time family favorite soup recipe that I make often.

 - 4 sprigs fresh thyme or 2 teaspoons dry

-- ¼ cup fresh parsley or 1 tbsp. dry
+- ¼ cup fresh parsley or 1 tablespoon dry

 - ½ teaspoon fresh ground pepper

-- 8-9 cups chicken stock
+- 8-9 cups chicken stock or chicken broth

 - 1 tablespoon olive oil for sautéing vegetables

-- Add beans, parsley, thyme and pepper.
+- Add the beans, parsley, thyme and pepper.